-- Students who are nonimmigrants [for example, those who hold F (student) visas, B (visitor) visas, etc.] are not eligible for this exemption.
+- Students who are nonimmigrants, other than those with T or U visa status as noted above, [for example, those who hold F (student) visas, B (visitor) visas etc.] are not eligible for this exemption.

 - The student must file an exemption request including a signed affidavit with the college that indicates the student has met all applicable conditions described above.
 Student information obtained in this process is strictly confidential unless disclosure is required under law.